Sony RX0 II vs RX100 VI

-Both the RX0 II and the RX100 VI are recent models that are part of the current product line-up.
-The RX100 VI replaced the earlier Sony RX100 V, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Which of the two cameras – the Sony RX0 II or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More compact: Is smaller (59x41mm vs 102x58mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 169g or 56 percent) and hence easier to carry around.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 10m).

 - More affordable: Was introduced into a lower priced category (42 percent cheaper at launch).